 Student transcripts will remain a permanent record at Galen.
 Official copies of a student's transcript will be sent to employers or other schools at the student's request.
 Students will be provided one free copy of their transcript at graduation; however, a transcript fee will be charged for additional copies requested.
-Requests for transcripts will be denied if the student has outstanding bills with Galen.
+Requests for transcripts may be denied if the student has an outstanding balance with Galen, in accordance with state laws.
 Students can download a copy of their unofficial transcript in their Student Self-Service Portal.
 An official transcript can be requested via the National Student Clearinghouse.
 Please allow approximately two weeks from the time of the request to receive a transcript.